– Updated April 26, 2017

 We have put together a full team to help our non-resident clients.
 If you work with the BREL team to buy your home, you’ll have access to mortgage lenders, lawyers, home inspectors and insurance agents who understand the intricacies of non-resident home purchases or investments.

 What kinds of closing costs should I expect to pay?

-You will pay the same closing costs as Canadian residents – land transfer taxes and legal fees.
+As a non-resident, you will have to pay the 15% Non-Resident Speculation Tax and be subject to the other regular closing costs, including land transfer taxes and legal fees.
 [See Related: Closing Costs]

 Will I qualify for any government programs?

 As a non-resident, you will not qualify for the first-time buyer programs or land tax rebates offered by the Canadian government.

 I don’t need a mortgage.
 How do I pay for the property?

 You can buy a property without getting a mortgage if you have 100% of the funds in cash.
 That money would need to be transferred to your lawyer before closing on the property.